geerlingguy/50k-k8s-jobs/README.md

 Instead, I'm building this Ansible playbook to automate the process of running 50,000 individual Jobs on a Kubernetes cluster!

-And of course, I made a video detailing the process and thanking my subscribers: [TODO - link to video here]
+And of course, I made a video detailing the process and thanking my subscribers: [TODO - link to video here, and add link to Repository metadata on GitHub]

 ## Local Testing